cyralinc/terraform-provider-cyral/README.md

 Please refer to our [Change Log](CHANGELOG.md) to learn about our version history, its features, bug fixes and Control Plane compatibility.

-## Building, Documenting and Testing this Project
+## Building, Maintaining, Documenting and Testing this Project

 ### Build Instructions